wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - `receiveWormholeMessages` function should generally not throw an exception or revert during execution.
 If an exception is thrown, or a 'require' statement is violated, you will enter a delivery failure.
 When a delivery failure occurs, the execution of `receiveWormholeMessages` is reverted, but the entire transaction is not.

 - `receiveWormholeMessages` will only be called with as much gas as was specified by the maxTransactionFee specified when the message delivery was requested.
 If you exceed this gas amount, you will enter a delivery failure.
-Ther are more details on maxTransactionFee in a later section.
+There are more details on maxTransactionFee in a later section.

 - `whMessages` is the array of VAAs which were requested for delivery, in the order they were emitted during the requesting transaction.
 These VAAs are not verified, and should not be considered trusted until you call `core_bridge.parseAndVerifyVM` or otherwise verify them against the Core Contract!
 (More on this in [Best Practices](./bestPractices.md))